chr56/Phonograph_Plus/README.md

 - Brand-new File tab.

 - Allow deleting songs file along with its external lyrics file.

+- Brand new Tag Editor

+- Brand new App Intro

+- Better Notification Image Quality for Android T and above

+- Better Playlist support

+- ~Poor~ support of Monet

 - and more small features/fixes.